OHDSI/gaiaDocker/README.md

 git clone git@github.com:OHDSI/gaiaDocker.git
 ```

 - In a command line / terminal window - navigate to the directory where this README.md file is located and start the gaia Docker Containers using the below command.
 On Linux you may need to use 'sudo' to run this command.
-Wait up to one minute for the Docker containers to start.

 ```shell
 docker compose --profile gaia up -d